32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC/Bridget Peirson)

-Set the scene with a wooden decked pathway leading up to front door.
-This rustic wooden design infilled with pebbles offers a softer approach to a front garden path, rather than paving slabs and brick alternatives.
+Set the scene with a wooden decked pathway leading up to the front door.
+This rustic wooden design, infilled with pebbles, offers a softer approach to a front garden path, rather than paving slabs and brick alternatives.

-The look can be soften even further with thoughtful planting either side of the path with wild overgrown foliage, plants and lavender.
-Link this to the rear of the home by choosing similar garden decking ideas for there, too.
+The look can be softened even further with thoughtful planting on either side of the path, including wild overgrown foliage, plants and lavender.

 exterior of house with glass window and plants